tiwariarchit/Bloom-swiftui/README.md

 # Bloom 🌱

 Bloom is a SwiftUI-based iOS application focused on helping users build healthier habits through progress tracking, mindfulness, breathing exercises, and short guided interventions.
+This is mainly for users who are addicted to pornography; it helps to kill the urge of pornography.

 ## Features